-PYLL due to lower respiratory diseases can be used by public health officials and researchers to evaluate the impact of health promotion programs, life style changes and modification of risk factors to increase the life expectancy of the population.

-One of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
-All future years of life are weighted equally.
+Significance and rational PYLL due to lower respiratory diseases can be used by public health officials and researchers to evaluate the impact of health promotion programs, life style changes and modification of risk factors to increase the life expectancy of the population.
+Limitations of indicator and data sources One of the problems is that death at a young age seems sometimes to be too heavily weighted in calculating the PYLL.
+All future years of life are weighed equally.
 Another important limitation is that PYLL does not account for the amount of disability or suffering involved with certain health conditions.
 That is measured using Disability Adjusted Life Years (DALYS).